aayushmau5/aayushmau5.github.io/content/posts/visitor-pattern.md

 This definition is quite good and literally shows the benefits of Visitor Pattern.

 First of all, we see that "the visitor design pattern is a way of separating an algorithm from an object structure on which it operates".
 This means that using the visitor design pattern, we separate a piece of data and the operation we do on that piece.
-We achieve this by providing a **level of indirection** in our code.
-You'll see what I'm talking about after a little while.
+We achieve this by providing a **level of indirection** in our code(later in the example).

 "A practical result of this separation is the ability to add new operations to existing object structures without modifying the structures".
 This is the reason why we are using the visitor pattern.
-As I said above, cracking open every class and adding new methods in them gets tedious and violets some principles, visitor pattern negates this behavior.
+As I said above, cracking open every class and adding new methods in them gets tedious and violets principles, visitor pattern negates this behavior.

-The visitor pattern also allows us to define methods in a single place(no hard rule though, it depends on you), which makes adding new methods to existing classes **a lot** easier.
+The visitor pattern also allows us to define methods relating to different classes in a single place(no hard rule though, it depends on you), which makes adding new methods to existing classes **a lot** easier.

-So, we have seen what visitor pattern does and why should we use it, but, **WHAT is this visitor pattern?
-Show me the code, man.**
+So, we have seen what visitor pattern does and why should we use it, but, WHAT is this visitor pattern? **Show me the damn code!**

-Fear not, cause I have an example just to see this Visitor pattern in action.
+Fear not, cause I have an example just to see this pattern in action.

 ### Example

-We will take an example of `cars`.
-I chose this example just because I feel like this example or something close to this example is what we will encounter most in real life and setting up a concrete real-life example would take more code than I intend to add here :)
+We will take an example of `Cars`.
+I chose this example just because I feel like this example or something close to this example is what we will encounter most in real life and setting up a more concrete real-life example would take more code than I intend to add in this blog :)

 #### Scenario

-Let's setup a scenario for our example.
+Lets setup a scenario for our example.

-Imagine we have 3 cars(though I'm too poor to afford 3 cars, but lets just _imagine_) namely BMW, Mercedes, & Bugatti(literally took those names from a google search :P).
+Imagine we want to buy 3 cars(I said _imagine_) namely BMW, Mercedes, & Bugatti(_thanks duckduckgo_).

-We assume that each car has different price, different repairing costs, etc. Given our maximum amount we can spend, how would we map this price to these purchase & repair costs, and get different output based on whether the given price is more than we'd like to spend?
+We assume that each car has different purchase price, different repairing costs, etc. Given a maximum amount we can spend, we'd like to know if we can afford a car or not.
+How would we map the max amount we can spend to these purchase & repair costs, and get different output based on whether the given price is more than we can afford?

-Well, the obvious way would be to make a `car` interface and have classes based on given cars and add methods onto them.
+Well, the obvious way would be to make classes based on given cars and add methods into them.

 ```js
 class BMWCar {